 Kompositionen: When is fiction okay

-Is a series of standalone compositions that collectively form a compositional landscape.
-These compositions intermingle social and cultural events and phenomena with elements from Harmony's daily life.
-They are interconnected, influencing one another's progression.
-Harmony often employs samples as sonic material, incorporating their diverse qualities.
-These processed samples are integrated with other elements to construct an abstract musical framework with functions, rules, and mechanisms.
-Through deliberate disruptions in the production process, Harmony seeks resonance, enabling the delicate construct to be perceived as a system.
-Thematically, each piece centers around the concept of fragmentation and its relationship to a broader context, offering personal speculations about relationships within this compositional landscape.
+is a series of individual compositions that together form a compositional scene.
+These compositions mix social and cultural events and phenomena with elements from Harmony's daily life.
+They are interrelated and influence each other.
+Harmony often takes samples as sonic material, incorporating their various qualities.
+These processed samples are integrated with other elements to construct an abstract musical framework with functions, rules and mechanisms.
+Harmony wants this delicate construct to be perceived as a system, albeit incomplete, through deliberate disruptions in the production process.

 “I scream, I laugh, altered speed, screams shift, I scream, I laugh metal sheets and silver rings.”